 Recently Microsoft implemented a new feature: a policy that automatically asks the most active members of an ownerless group or team if they’ll accept ownership.
 Very important feature.
 TY Microsoft!

-Q: Why it is important?
-A: Because many other “governance” activities (e.g. permissions attestation, retention policies) rely on site/team ownership.
+It is important because many other “governance” activities (e.g. permissions attestation, retention policies) rely on site/team ownership.
 I.e., before we notify site owner that the site is going to be deleted due to inactivity – we want an owner present.

 Q: Is it about groups ownership or sites ownership?
 A: Group ownership and group-based sites ownership (teams, yammer etc.).
 Non-group based aka Standalone sites (e.g. communication) are not in scope of this feature/policy.